MaximilianFreitag/timemarks-for-youtube-channels/README.md

 - [ ] Implement a cache where results are stored, so that the user don't need to fetch every video again if he/she wants to search a different word
 - [ ] Being able to search the entire YouTube channel.
 For demonstration purposes I only indexed 30 videos because my iterative algorithm is too slow for now
 - [ ] Add 50 YouTube channels
+- [ ] I have to extract and add the video IDs from each video manually.
+Some do not have a transcript available.
+So some sort of automation task would be great

 <br>
 <br>